Epcot: 1980s: Opening and operation

 The grand opening festivities for EPCOT Center took place over three weeks in October 1982—supervised and directed by Disney Legend Bob Jani.
 The park officially opened to the public on October 1, with a dedication ceremony in front of Spaceship Earth that served as both the kick-off ceremony as well as the dedication of the Spaceship Earth attraction itself.
 Presiding over the ceremony was Walt Disney Productions chairman and CEO Card Walker, Florida Governor Bob Graham, and president of AT&T (the sponsor of Spaceship Earth at opening) William Ellinghaus.
+Tickets cost $15 for adults, $14 for juniors (those 11 to 17 years old) and $12 for children (guests between 3 and 11 years old) at the park’s opening.
+Prior to the opening of the park, cast members, construction workers along with construction workers on the site were allowed to visit during select times.

 On opening day, Future World featured six pavilions: Spaceship Earth, CommuniCore, Journey Into Imagination, The Land, Universe of Energy, and World of Motion.
 World Showcase featured nine pavilions: Mexico, China, Germany, Italy, The American Adventure, Japan, France, United Kingdom, and Canada.

 Each pavilion had its own custom opening ceremony throughout the next three weeks—culminating in the three-day grand opening event.
 On October 24, 1982, EPCOT Center was officially dedicated by Walt Disney Productions executive chairman Donn Tatum and Card Walker.
 A 450-piece marching band made up of players from college bands all over the country performed several songs including "We've Just Begun to Dream" and "The World Showcase March"—the latter written exclusively for the opening events by the Sherman Brothers.
 Water was gathered from major rivers, lakes, and seas from across the globe and emptied into the park's Fountain of Nations to mark the opening.

 During the 1980s, several additional pavilions opened: Horizons in 1983, Morocco in 1984, The Living Seas in 1986, Norway in 1988, and Wonders of Life in 1989.